- July 1, 2025

 Breakouts in the opposite direction can also be the beginning of a new trend and is something to consider if the current direction is showing exhaustion.

-When a large price moves comes in, traders jump into traders fueling the drive.
-As price drives up, those in early start taking profit.
-Eventually price will reverse as the drive begins to stall due to the selling taking place.
-Pullback traders will look to trade the reversal.
+When a large price move occurs, traders quickly enter positions, fueling the momentum.
+As price drives upward, those who entered early begin taking profits.
+Eventually, price reverses as the upward momentum stalls due to increased selling pressure.
+Pullback traders then look to capitalize on the reversal.

 When trading breakouts, it is important for traders to understand both retests and pullbacks in order to identify potential opportunities for entering positions at favorable prices.